hai-prog/seleniumDemo/README.md

 # Selenium Java AutomationExercise Project

 This project is a Selenium automation script for practicing web automation on the AutomationExercise website (https://automationexercise.com/), using the Java programming language and following the Page Object Model (POM) design pattern.
+It utilizes the TestNG testing framework and Maven build tool for project management.

 ## Table of Contents
 - [Project Overview](#project-overview)